The Council

 5.2 To review its own performance and effectiveness on a regular basis.

-6. Risk Management
+6. Risk management

 6.1 To review on a regular basis the risks associated with those matters considered to be the responsibility of the Committee.

-6.2 To consider the public interest and the safeguarding of the use of public funds alongside the sustainability and interests of the University when reviewing all forms of payment, reward and recognition and severance within its remit.
+6.2 To consider the public interest and the safeguarding of the use of public funds alongside the sustainability and interests of the university when reviewing all forms of payment, reward and recognition and severance within its remit.

 Membership

-Chair of Council
+- Chair of Council

-Deputy Chair of Council
+- Deputy Chair of Council

-At least 3 Appointed Council members
+- At least three Appointed Council members

-Up to 2 co-opted members
+- Up to two co-opted members

 Annual Remuneration Report